 The Plan should promote and as appropriate, provide for the provision of sustainable modes of transport.
-The Department of Transport Tourism and Sport 'Smarter Transport - A Sustainable Transport Future' (DTTAS, 2009) should be referred to, in the context of possible initiatives which could be included as objectives within the Plan.
+The Department of Transport Tourism and Sport 'Smarter Travel - A Sustainable Transport Future - Transport Policy for Ireland 2009-2020' (DTTAS, 2009) should be referred to, in the context of possible initiatives which could be included as objectives within the Plan.
 The Plan should include and provide support for appropriate access to public transport, dedicated cycleways and pedestrian pathways, access to rapid charging infrastructure etc.

-The transport-related actions in the National Mitigation Plan and the National Planning Framework, should also be considered and integrated, as appropriate in the Plan.
+The transport-related actions in the National Mitigation Plan, Climate Action Plan 2019 and the National Planning Framework, should also be considered and integrated, as appropriate in the Plan.
 In seeking to support achieving a low carbon economy, it is important to consider and manage transport related emissions within the Plan area.
 In this regard the Plan should promote, and as appropriate provide for sustainable modes of transport.